 What is a fuel economy measure if there’s no liquid fuel, i.e., if the car runs on electricity only?
 There are measures like liters-equivalent per 100 km (Le/100 km), where the electricity equivalent of a liter of gasoline is calculated based on the heat content of gasoline, 9.5 kWh/L (33.7 kWh/gal).
 Typical electricity consumption values for battery electric vehicles are 1.5-2.5 Le/100 km (14.25-23.75 kWh/100 km).
 We described in earlier chapters that a large amount of heat is wasted within internal combustion engines, due to fundamental limitations of thermodynamics.
 This means that in fuel efficiency measures, EVs have much larger efficiency, when measured in Le/100 km or mpg-e.

 While internal combustion cars have fuel efficiency that is largely proportional to weight (with heavier cars using much more gas or diesel), EVs have less dependence on weight.
 This is because EVs recover energy while braking, and a larger vehicle has more kinetic energy.
 Unfortunately, car sales are trending larger and larger.
-Sport utility vehicle sales now make up 50% of vehicle sales in the US, and large cars are becoming more common in other countries around the world as well.
+Sport utility vehicle sales now make up over 50% of vehicle sales in the US, and large cars are becoming more common in other countries around the world as well.
 This has largely offset the fuel efficiency gains that would have occurred due to technological innovation.

 Hydrogen fuel cells

 Hydrogen fuel cells act like a battery, with one terminal (the anode) the hydrogen fuel, and the other terminal (the cathode) oxygen from the air.
 The chemical reaction is simply hydrogen plus oxygen yields water and energy as electricity, a pretty clean set of products.
 The downside is that hydrogen has to be produced, which requires energy.